Home » Substitutes » Best Substitute For White Wine Vinegar

 What is white wine vinegar?

-This type of vinegar is not typically produced using one kind of wine.
-Instead, multiple white wines are used, which create complex flavors.
+White wine vinegar is not typically produced using just one kind of wine.
+Instead, many white wines are used, which create complex flavors.
 This is also known as “wine stock.”

 Best White Wine Vinegar Substitute